-Episerver is designed for interaction with website visitors, and collaboration between users of the platform.
-In the following you find typical roles and related tasks used in scenarios in this documentation.
+Episerver is designed to interact with website visitors, and for collaboration among users of the platform.
+This tpoic describes typical roles and related tasks used in scenarios.
 See Setting access rights in the CMS Administrator User Guide to configure user groups and roles in Episerver.